Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    >**Note:** that in a typical Alfresco installation, the 8080 connector can be modified for HTTP communications and
    >the 443 connector can be modified for HTTPS connections.

-13. (OPTIONAL) This step is only required if using Alfresco Search Services 2.0 or greater:
+13. (OPTIONAL) This step is only required if you are using Alfresco Search Services 2.0 or greater:

     a.
 Navigate to the `SOLR_HOME/solrhome/conf` folder.